ChrisRM/material-theme-jetbrains/README.md

 -----------------

+### External Themes

+Since version 2.0 an option for external plugins to import their own themes to the Material Theme plugin has been added but is still in beta-testing.
+Stay in touch for the release date!

 ### Material Status File Colors

 Since the latest releases Jetbrains removed the *File Status colors* from the Color Schemes and set it inside **Version Control** -> **File Status Colors**.
 However doing so removed the customability of the file status colors from the custom color schemes.
 This feature brings it back.